 Using CSS Modules

-file. - In this file, create the desired CSS classes (those not understood by Tachyons tokens).
+2. In this file, create the desired CSS classes (the ones not understood by Tachyons tokens).
 For example:

 .myButton {